 Today there is a clear trend to combine two or more transgenic traits present in single events through traditional breeding.
-However, information on how these GM stacked events should be assessed is limited and in some cases, assessment data for each single GM events has been taken into account to prove the safety of the whole food/feed.
+However, information on how these GM stacked events should be assessed is limited and in some cases, assessment data for each single GM events has been used as evidence of safety for the stacked events.

-Stacked events are in general more complex than single gene events.
-It has been an increased interest for the possible combinatorial and/or synergistic effects that may produce unintended, and undesirable changes in the plant - like the potential for up- and down regulation of the plants own genes.
-Interactions within stacked traits cannot be excluded and that the group of expressed toxins in the plant can give specific immunological effects or adjuvant effects in mammals (Halpin 2005, deSchrijver et al, 2007).
+Stacked events are more complex than single gene events.
+It has been an increased interest for the combinatorial and/or synergistic effects that may produce unintended, and undesirable changes in the plant - e.g. the potential for up- and down regulation of the plants own genes.
+Interactions within stacked traits cannot be excluded and multiple expressed toxins in a plant may increase immunological effects or adjuvant effects in mammals (Halpin 2005, deSchrijver et al, 2007).
 Then (2009) reviews and discusses the evidence for changes in activity and specificity of Bt proteins dependent on synergistic interactions with extrinsic features.
 Such changes may critically influence the bioactivity and hence the potential for unintended effects.

-Many parts of this safety assessment is derived from previous finding with the parental lines MON87427 (EFSA/GMO/BE/2012/110 Monsanto Company) and MON89034 x NK603 (EFSA/GMO/NL/2009/72 (Monsanto Company/ Dow Agro Sciences LLC).
+Most of the information submitted in this safety assessment is derived from previous findings with the parental lines MON87427 (EFSA/GMO/BE/2012/110 Monsanto Company) and MON89034x1507xMON88017x59122 (EFSA/GMO/CZ/2008/62, Monsanto Company/ Dow AgroSciences LLC).
 In general, the applicant describes most of the traits and characteristics of the "stacked event" as being the same as those of the parental GM events used in production of GM maize.
-The applicant has not demonstrated that interactions among the different transgenic proteins, particularly for allergenic or toxic effects, are not taking place in this event, despite evidence of potential effects for Cry proteins described.
+The applicant has not demonstrated that interactions among the different transgenic proteins, particularly for allergenic or toxic effects, are not taking place in this event.
 Assumptions-based reasoning based on parental lines rather than the event in question should not replace scientific testing of hypotheses regarding interactions.
 GenØk means that stacked events cannot be approved based on the information on the parental lines or single events.

-MON87427 x MON89034 x NK603 maize combines Bt proteins active against insects pest (Lepidoptera).
-It is well known that synergistic and additive effects both between Bt toxins and other compounds do occur (Then, 2009).
+MON87427 x MON89034 x 1507 x MON88017 x 59122 maize combines several classes of Bt proteins active against insects pest like Lepidoptera and Coleoptera.
+It is well known that synergistic and additive effects both between Bt toxins and other compounds may occur (Then, 2009).
 Then (2009) reviews and discusses the evidence for changes in activity and specificity of Bt proteins dependent on synergistic interactions with extrinsic features.
 Such changes may critically influence the bioactivity and hence the potential for unintended effects and must be carefully considered in the development and risk assessments of stacked events.
 Robust data are necessary to identify whether the combined presence of transgenes influences expression levels.